vahidbaharvand/test4z/samples/nodejs/README.md

     **dsWrite**          | Checks whether the user ID has sufficient rights to write records in existing data sets

     **Possible values for these controls : Pass, Fail and Skip**

+    In case of a failure get in touch with your System Administrator

 ## Test4z Test Samples

-* In the code snippets folder, you can find small code snippets for each of the Tezt4z features.
-These functional snippets can lead you to create your own test suite
+* In the [code-snippets](/samples/nodejs/code-snippets) folder, you can find small code snippets for each of the Tezt4z features.
+These functional snippets can lead you to use in your own tests
     * compare
     * copy
     * search
     * update

-* In the business cases folder, you can find test suites of real world applications.
+* In the [business-cases](/samples/nodejs/business-cases) folder, you can find test suites of real world applications.
 Each sub folder has the use case explanation.
     * checkOrdering

 ## Run the samples